What if I told you that backing up your VPS hosting does not have to be a daunting task?

+So, you have chosen what will be backed up and where this will be stored.
 Next, you have to determine how the tools you are using will accomplish this task.
 Usually, this will factor into manual processes, such as command prompts or operating system file-level backups.

 The best implementation of backups is one where you don’t have to touch them unless you are testing to make sure they are functioning correctly.”

 If there is an automated process for your backups, use it!
 Most hosting control panels, such as Interworx, Plesk, and cPanel, have an automatic backup system that allows for easy setup and management of backups for your VPS.

 4. Diversify Your Backup Locations

 Most industry professionals would call this having “backups for your backups.”

 Redundant?
 Yes.
 Effective in emergencies?
 Very much so.

 If you choose to have VPS backups stored locally and remotely by your host provider, using tools like Secure File Transfer Protocol to keep remote copies at another location gives you that much more redundancy.”